-Generally speaking, you have four options to consider when considering a 401(k) rollover.
+Typically, you have four options to consider when considering a 401(k) rollover.

-If part of your previous 401(k) portfolio includes company stock, you may have special financial planning needs when rolling over your 401(k) to a new employer.
+If part of your previous 401(k) portfolio includes company stock, you may have special financial planning needs when rolling over your 401(k) to the new account.
 The 401(k) plan with your new employer may also contain higher fees or less diverse investment options.
-A trustworthy financial advisor will help you decide if a 401(k) rollover or sticking with your previous plan is right for you.
+A knowledgeable financial advisor will help you decide if keeping your 401(k) funds where they are is best for you.

-3. Open a Rollover IRA.
+3. Open a Rollover IRA

-IRA stands for Individual Retirement Account.
-A Rollover IRA is an account opened to move savings from a previousemployer’s 401(k).
-If you already have an IRA, you can consider moving the funds there for your 401(k) rollover.
-Depending on how you contributed to your 401(k) plan, you may roll money to a Traditional or a Roth IRA.
+IRA is an abbreviation for Individual Retirement Account.
+A Rollover IRA is an account started to move savings from a previous employer’s 401(k).
+If you’ve already opened an IRA, you can consider transferring the money there for your 401(k) rollover.
+Depending on which type of 401(k) you were contributing to, you may roll money to a Traditional or a Roth IRA.
 This way, the tax status of your previous contributions stays the same.

-Contributions made to a Traditional IRA are considered to be pre-tax money and may be tax-deductible. the pre-tax money you contributed to your 401(k) is likely to be rolled over into this account.
+Money deposited into a Traditional IRA may be tax-deductible. the pre-tax money you contributed to your 401(k) is likely to be rolled over into this account.
 Withdrawals from this account may be subject to taxes and an early withdrawal penalty.
-When you turn 72, you will be obligated to take out required minimum distributions regardless of whether or not you are still in the workforce.
+Upon turning 72, you will be required to withdraw required minimum distributions regardless of your status in the workforce.

-While you may roll pre-tax money from your 401(k) plan into a Roth IRA, you would be “converting” pre-tax money into after-tax money.
+While you may roll pre-tax money from your 401(k) plan into a Roth IRA, you will pay taxes on the amount received into a Roth IRA as you are “converting” pre-tax money into after-tax money.

 4. Cash Out.